isimmons/office-twit/readme.md

 ##Notes:
-* Ignoring development.sqlite until I finish making changes to the schema
+* Was using sqlite for development until I ran into a query issue, now Mysql
 * Switched to using UserPresenter to deal with user settings.
 Like the rest of the app it's a WIP
 * Started with idea of transformer for type casting but the transformInput method is really checking field values and not actually doing any transforming (type casting).
-Will make changes.
+Will make changes
 * Unit tests since many changes to the application without testing.
 Oops I was bad :-( will fix
 * Not sure if want to list all signed up users at /users or just provide a search feature like Twitter does
 * down the road but need to learn and use http://apigen.org or http://www.phpdoc.org/
 * Yes the current background gradient is horrible

 ##Installation and usage
-This application has a development sqlite db pre-migrated with users and twits table.
-If you wish you can continue to use that for development.
-The two initial test users are "John" and "Sally".
-Both have a password of '1234'.

-Download, run composer install and it should be ready to go using the development config settings unless the envrionment variable OFFICETWIT_ENV is set to production.
+1. Download and extract or clone the repo
+2. Run `composer update` to get the latest framework and install required packages
+3. Create a database and fill in the required info in config/development/database.php
+4. Run `php artisan migrate`
+5. Run `php artisan db:seed` (comes with test users John and Sally)
+6. Run `php artisan serve` (So far this app is simple enough to run on the built in server)
+7. Open a browser to `http://localhost:8000`
+8. Mess around with it and then come complain in the issues because this app is not ready for production and probably full of bugs :-)

+You can register a new user (no verification implemented at this time) or use the test users provided in the seed file.

 ##Tests
 I stink at TDD but have some basic starter tests in the tests directory and will be adding to and improving on them.